ESADev/youtube-to-epub/README.md

 ### 🔑 Google Gemini API Key

-This app uses **Gemini** for book structure and cover prompt generation.
+This app uses **Gemini** for book structure, translation, and cover prompt generation.
 You **must provide your own key**.

 #### Add it in a `.env` file: